 2. Simplifying Wardrobes with Capsule Collections

 A capsule wardrobe consists of a curated selection of versatile clothing pieces.
 This practice streamlines daily routines, minimizes textile waste, and promotes sustainable fashion choices.
+A blogger once described how her 25-piece capsule wardrobe saved her 20 minutes every morning, while also cutting her annual shopping budget in half.

 3. Shifting to Reusable and Eco-Friendly Alternatives